 For example, there is current research which shows that being inactive for just two weeks can trigger diabetic symptoms in overweight, older adults who were already at risk for developing type 2 diabetes.
 These symptoms included reduced strength, increased insulin resistance, and loss of muscle mass.

-To make this news worse, an abrupt drop in activity levels – which could happen if you were sick at home or hospitalized for a while – elevated blood sugar levels and sped up the onset of diabetes.
+To make this news worse, an abrupt drop in activity levels – which has happened since the pandemic started – elevated blood sugar levels and sped up the onset of diabetes.

 In addition, you may not fully recover even after returning to normal activity levels for two weeks.
 So not only does inactivity exacerbate pre-diabetes, you may never return to being as healthy as you were before.